voostindie/markdown-curator/README.md

 - For headers only ATX (`#`) headers are used, without the optional closing sequence of `#`s.
 Setext-style headers are not supported.
 - Headers are always aligned to the left margin.
 - Code blocks are always surrounded with backticks, not indented.
 - Internal links - links to other documents in the same repository - use double square brackets. (`[[Like this]]`).
 The link always points to a file name within the repository.
-(This is what Obsidian does.)
+(This is what Obsidian and iA Writer do.)
 - File names are considered to be globally unique within the repository.
 Surprises might happen otherwise.
 - The document's title is, in this order of preference:
 	- The title of the first level 1 header, if present and at the top of the document.